-- If entering a space without doing any construction/renovation work (i.e. electric or plumbing): application for the Zoning Permit (and Certificate of Occupancy) can be found here.
+- If entering a space without doing any construction/renovation work (i.e. electric or plumbing), access an application for the Zoning Permit (PDF) (and Certificate of Occupancy).

 - If you are doing construction/renovation work, the Certificate of Occupancy will be triggered by your application for building permits.

 - Municipal Code

 - Historic District: The Historic Preservation Commission (HPC) must approve all exterior work in the Frederick Town Historic District except ordinary repair or minor rehabilitation